liquibase/liquibase-neo4j/docs/reference-features.md

 Use comma-separated strings (for example `trueValues="YES,y"`).
 Whitespace around each comma-separated value is trimmed.
 Properties whose value is in neither list are left unchanged by default.
 Already boolean values are left unchanged.
-Set `deletedUnmatched` to `true` to remove properties whose value matches neither list (Neo4j Migrations-compatible behavior).
+Set `deleteUnmatched` to `true` to remove properties whose value matches neither list (Neo4j Migrations-compatible behavior).

 This refactoring requires Neo4j 4.1 or later.
 Batching requires Neo4j 4.4 or later, like other graph refactorings.